trallnag/prometheus-fastapi-instrumentator/README.md

 ### Creating new metrics

 As already mentioned, it is possible to create custom functions to pass on to `add()`.
+This is also how the default metrics are implemented.
+The documentation and code (here)[] is helpful to get an overview.

+The basic idea is that the instrumentator creates an `info` object that contains everything necessary for instrumentation based on the configuration of the instrumentator.
+This includes the raw request and response objects but also the modified handler, grouped status code and duration.
+Next, all registered instrumentation functions are called.
+They get `info` as their single argument.

 Let's say we want to count the number of times a certain language has been requested.

 ```python